MagmaZ3637/MTrim/README.md

 4. [x] Uses player XP as currency for applying trims.

+5. [x] Interact with the Smithing Table to access the trim UI.

 ## 📥 Installation
 1. Download the `.phar` file from poggit.
 2. Place the `MTrim.phar` file in the `plugins` folder of your server.